Motorway 7 (Thailand)

 The Bangkok−Ban Chang Motorway (ทางหลวงพิเศษกรุงเทพมหานคร−บ้านฉาง, RTGS: Thangluang Phiset Krung Thep Maha Nakhon−Ban Chang), designated Motorway Route 7, is a motorway in Thailand, connecting Bangkok to Chonburi, Pattaya, and Map Ta Phut.
 The country's first intercity motorway, it is part of the Asian Highway Network as AH Route 19 and AH Route 123.
 The entire length from Bangkok to Pattaya is 125.865 km and the posted speed limit is 120 km/h, enforced primarily by speed cameras.
-An extension between Pong and Map Tha Put opened in May 2020.
+An extension between Pong and Map Ta Phut opened in May 2020.
 It is part of the transport network development project in the eastern seaboard.

 Routes

 Main route

 Motorway Route 7, in the beginning, was called Bangkok–Chonburi Road or Bangkok–Chonburi Road New Line.
 It is an eight-lane intercity-motorway and originates in Si Rat Expressway Section D and Rama IX Road at the Sri Nagarindra Interchange in Suan Luang District, heading Eastern Thailand.
-It crosses Saphan Sung District, Prawet District, and intersects Kanchanaphisek Road (Motorway Route 9) at the Thap Chang Interchange in Prawet District, and Rom Klao Road (National Route 3119) at the Rom Klao Interchange in Lat Krabang District, and on through Samut Prakan Province, Chachoengsao Province and finally Chonburi Province at the Khiri Nakhon Interchange in Mueang Chonburi District.
+It crosses Saphan Sung District, Prawet District, and intersects Kanchanaphisek Road (Motorway Route 9) at Thap Chang Interchange in Prawet District, and Rom Klao Road (National Route 3119) at Rom Klao Interchange in Lat Krabang District, and on through Samut Prakan Province, Chachoengsao Province and finally Chonburi Province at Khiri Nakhon Interchange in Mueang Chonburi District.

 The second section, is called Chonburi–Pattaya Road.
-It is on through Si Racha District, connecting Laem Chabang at the Nong Kham Interchange.
+It goes through Si Racha District, connecting Laem Chabang at Nong Kham Interchange.
 This section originating from Bangkok to this area is part of Asian Highway 19 (AH19) and another section originating from this area to Pattaya is part of Asian Highway 123.
-In this section, it is six-lane intercity-motorway and intersects National Route 36 at the Pattaya Interchange, and finally terminates in Sukhumvit Road (National Route 3) in Map Ta Phut, Rayong.
+In this section, it is a six-lane intercity-motorway and intersects National Route 36 at Pattaya Interchange, and finally ends and joins Sukhumvit Road (National Route 3) in Map Ta Phut, Rayong.